ElektraInitiative/libelektra/src/plugins/specload/README.md

   - add/edit/remove `description` or `opt/help`
   - add/edit `default`
   - add `type`
 - The plugin must be mounted using `noresolver` or another resolver that always calls the storage plugin.
-To work arround this limitation, `specload` prefixes relative paths with `KDB_DB_SPEC` before passing the path on to `quickdump`.
+To work around this limitation, `specload` prefixes relative paths with `KDB_DB_SPEC` before passing the path on to `quickdump`.
 This means that your overlay files will be stored in the same directory as any other `spec` configurations.